astrotars/stream-crm-lead-chat/README.md

 * STREAM_API_SECRET
 * ZENDESK_CRM_TOKEN

-A template file named '.env.example' is provided.
-Just update the values shown with your unique keys, secrets, and tokens, then remove the '.example' from the file name.
+ We're using [dotenv](https://github.com/motdotla/dotenv) to configure our environment.
+A template file named `.env.example` is provided.
+Just update the values shown with your unique keys, secrets, and tokens, then remove the `.example` from the file name.
 We'll go over how to acquire these values next.

-To integrate with Zendesk Sell we need to first configure the OAuth security settings from your Zendesk Sell Settings Panel using the following steps:  (Please note: if your dashboard looks different than the images shown below, you might be in the Zendesk Dashboard, not the  Zendesk Sell Dashboard.)
+To integrate with Zendesk Sell we need to first configure the OAuth security settings from your Zendesk Sell Settings Panel using the following steps.
+Please note: if your dashboard looks different from the images shown below, you might be in the Zendesk Dashboard, not the Zendesk Sell Dashboard.
+They are separate products so make sure you're in the right place!

 ### Registering and Configuring Zendesk